diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

   - conclusion: iframe sizing is not flexible so i'm going back to old html version for now

 - CURRENT TASKS
-  - write pages
+  - STOP QUASHING VERBIAGE IN PURSUIT OF DIGESTABILITY
   - organize zzznotes
+    - discoveries article
   - mystuff category
   - redo landing page and its stylesheet more logically
-  - folder order wikipages
   - fix code block styling (change to pre tag?)
-  - STOP QUASHING VERBIAGE IN PURSUIT OF DIGESTABILITY

 ## SITEBUILDING RULES
 - margins run from bottom to top, right to left (bottom elements use top margin, right elements use left margin), except for h1 which has a bottom margin